European Traveler

 Mainz is at the confluence of the Rivers Main and Rhine with Wiesbaden only a few kilometers downstream.
 During the summer season, Primus Line offers cruises a few times per week from Frankfurt am Main to Rüdesheim with stops en route in amongst others Mainz and Wiesbaden.

 The cruise time from Frankfurt am Main to Mainz is around two hours (three hours for the upriver cruise).
 In contrast to KD, tickets on Primus are almost always for return journeys.
-It is possible to return by train for the same price but this must be indicated when the tickets are bought.
+It is usually possible to return by train for the same price but this must be indicated when the tickets are bought.

 Primus cooperates closely with other cruise lines making it possible to change in Rüdesheim from a Primus line boat to a different boat to cruise down the Middle Rhine and Loreley Valley.
 However, note that some discount offers and bicycle policies may differ.